IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

 5. Click **Save**.
    Your UC is now configured and ready to receive new events from datasource.

-**Note**: To ensure data failover and loadbalancing, define same configuration on another Kafka node .
+**Note**: To ensure data failover and loadbalancing, define same configuration on another Kafka node.

 ## 2. Configuring native audit and rsyslog on Datasource Server